Achieving consistent great prints requires a good printer, excellent filament, and a level bed.

 Step 2: Disable the Stepper Motors

-You need to disable to stepper motors to move the print bed freely.
+You need to disable the stepper motors to move the print bed freely.
 With the stepper motors disabled, you can freely move the print head to level all four corners of the build surface.

 Step 3: Adjust the Distance Between the Nozzle and the Print Bed